-Not really, although some NDs do take a special interest in particular health conditions or treatment modalities.
+Although some NDs do take a special interest in particular health conditions or specific patient groups.
 Currently, there are no specialist-level educational programs offered by naturopathic colleges.
-However, in addition to maintaining their continuing education requirements, many NDs pursue extended training in a particular area, such as environmental medicine, infusion therapy, or cancer care.
-This is not considered specialization, however, because naturopathic medicine is always holistic and patient-centred.
+However, in addition to maintaining their continuing education requirements, many NDs pursue extended training in a particular area, such as environmental medicine, infusion therapy, or complimentary cancer care.
+Some ND practices have a particular focus, but those are not the same as specialties.

-NDs are primary healthcare practitioners, and can treat the same conditions as a family doctor, including acute concerns and chronic health conditions.
-In the event that an ND is unable to treat your condition, he or she will consult or refer appropriately.
+NDs are primary health care practitioners, and can treat a wide variety of health concerns, including acute and chronic health conditions.
+In the event that an ND is unable to treat your condition, or is outside of their regulated scope of practice, he or she will refer to another health care provider.

-Canadian naturopathic doctors are also regulated in British Columbia, Manitoba and Saskatchewan.
+Canadian Naturopathic Doctors are also regulated in Alberta, British Columbia, Manitoba and Saskatchewan.

-Naturopathic doctors must be registered to practice in Ontario and to be accepted as a member of OAND.
-To verify that a naturopathic doctor is registered, call 416-866-8383 to reach the regulatory body for Ontario NDs, or 416-233-2001 to reach the OAND.
+Naturopathic doctors must be registered to practice in Ontario with the regulator, the College of Naturopaths of Ontario (CONO).
+To verify that a naturopathic doctor is registered, call 416-866-8383 to reach CONO or at www.collegeofnaturopaths.on.ca.